jamesleeht/XamarinMarsHOL/README.md

 ## Mission Brief
 Your crew on Mars has lost contact with Earth and as a result is lacking some essential functions for the mission.
 Your team has some satellite phones running Android, but the communcation tablets are running Windows.

-Your crew has just found an alien bot on Mars that understands English, but we need an interface to interact with the bot.
-As we need a tool that works across all the team's devices, we will be building an application in Xamarin.
+Your crew has just found an alien bot on Mars that understands English, but we need to deploy it in order for us to connect.
+We also need to use an interface to interact with the bot.
+As we need a tool that works across all the team's devices, we will be deploying a bot and building an application in Xamarin.

-After establishing a connection, We also need to create a tool that can patch our camera feeds into the Computer Vision API, in order to identify unknown objects.

 ## Prerequisites
 Go through this [install document](https://github.com/jamesleeht/MarsXamarin2/blob/master/INSTALL.md).